Pinterest Pixel

 sort by date

 Voilà!
-Your data is poised and polished in chronological order, just like that.
+Your data is sorted in chronological order.

 sort by date

-When you want full control over how your dates are sorted – especially if you’re grappling with a larger or more complex dataset – Excel’s Custom Sort feature is your secret weapon.
-It allows you to be the master of your data, dictating exactly how and what gets sorted.
+The Custom Sort feature allows you to be the master of your data, dictating exactly how and what gets sorted.

 sort by date